sanpei3/netgear-rateup/README.md

 # netgear-rateup

+CHANGES
+  [2023/1/26]  third argument is changed from MD5 to real password

 Limitation
-  After restart the Switch, MD5 will be changed.
+  [SOLVED 2023/1/26] After restart the Switch, MD5 will be changed.
 So it will be update.